ftasbasi/renderfile/README.md

 # Render files javascript action

-This action retrieves secrets and variables from the GitHub context and replaces with values in files stated in target-folder parameter if it finds a string with *ENV_* prefix that is *ENV_<variable/secret name>*.
+This action retrieves secrets and variables from the GitHub context and replaces with values in files (yml/yaml extensions) stated in target-folder parameter if it finds a string with *ENV_* prefix that is *ENV_<variable/secret name>*.

 ## Inputs